- Marv Majerus

 Books: Hard and soft-cover books.
 There is a separate opening in the front of the building.

-We Do Not Accept: Refrigerators, air conditioners, large appliances or similar, light bulbs, purses, wallets, backpacks, totes, suitcases, belts, stuffed animals, baseball caps, toys, puzzles, board games, pots and pans, silverware, vases, ceramics, dinnerware, window glass or mirrors, vehicle parts, mattresses, furniture, blown-in or sprayed Styrofoam, non-drained oil containers, chemical containers (either plastic or cans), propane containers, waxed containers like paper milk cartons or similar and vehicle batteries.
+We Do Not Accept the following in addition to items listed above: Refrigerators, air conditioners, large appliances or similar, light bulbs, purses, wallets, backpacks, totes, suitcases, belts, stuffed animals, baseball caps, toys, puzzles, board games, pots and pans, silverware, vases, ceramics, dinnerware, window glass or mirrors, vehicle parts, mattresses, furniture, blown-in or sprayed Styrofoam, non-drained oil containers, chemical containers (either plastic or cans), propane containers, waxed containers like paper milk cartons or similar and vehicle batteries.
 Please dispose of these items properly.